Rizwan-Ishaq/SocialGraphPage/index.md

 This section has literally _Kant_ written all over it.
 The Enlightenment was a period of _ideas centered on the sovereignty of reason and the evidence of the senses as the primary sources of knowledge and advanced ideals such as liberty, progress, toleration, fraternity, constitutional government and separation of church and state_[^xxx7], themes which - along with the names of the famous people of the time - are represented in the wordcloud of this period.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph6_1700_1800.png?raw=true)
+_Network of the Philosophers of the Years 1700 to 1800_

 Number of nodes: 68 <br>
 Number of edges: 72 <br>